chiltom/aviation-weather-hub/README.md

 If there are any bugs or defects that can be fixed, please feel free to contact me about it and I would love to work through it!
 Additionally, if you have any feedback or features that you would like to see in the application please reach out, I would love to talk about it.

+## Disclaimer

+This application and all source code belongs to Tom Childress, 2024.